peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 Computes the combination of this path's shape with another path's shape.
 The following points apply to this method:<ul>
 <li>This method treats unclosed subpaths as implicitly closed
-by connecting their endPoints with their start points.
+by connecting their end points with their start points.
 <li>Currently, the algorithm supports only polygons made up
 of line segments, so curves and arcs are converted to line segments before applying the operation.